 Landings by Icelandic vessels are given by the Icelandic Directorate of Fisheries.
 Landings of Norwegian and Faroese vessels are given by the Icelandic Coast Guard.
 Discarding is banned by law in the Icelandic demersal fishery, as well as in Norway.
-Based on limited data, discard rates in the Icelandic longline fishery for tusk are estimated very low (<1% in either numbers or weight) (ICES (2011):WD02).
+Based on limited data, discard rates in the Icelandic longline fishery for tusk are estimated very low (<1% in either numbers or weight) (ICES (2011) :WD02).
 Measures in the Icelandic management system such as converting quota share from one species to another are used by the Icelandic fleet to a large extent, and this is thought to discourage discards in mixed fisheries.
 A description of the management system is given in the stock annex and Iceland fisheries overview (ICES (2017b) and ICES (2019)).
 Landings for tusk in Greenlandic waters are obtained from the STATLANT database.
 Figures reported by the Greenland Institute of Natural Resources (ICES (2014):WD06) are in agreement.
 No information is available on discards in Greenlandic waters.

-An overview of available length measurements from 5.a is given in Table 5.1.6.
+An overview of available length measurements from 5.a is given in Table 5.2.6.
 Most of the measurements are from longlines; number of available length measurements increased in 2007 from around 2500 to around 4000 and were close to that until 2016 when they decreased to around 1700 and have remained roughly at that level.
-Length distributions from the spring survey data and longline fishery are shown in Figures 5.1.7 and 5.1.8 respectively.
-In the figures, numbers-at-length are multiplied by the expected proportion mature at that length to split catch numbers into mature and immature components.
+Length distributions from the spring survey data and longline fishery are shown in Figures 5.2.7 and 5.2.8 respectively.